Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 ## Load Weight

 All configs are loaded alphabetically by default.
-However, if you have a config that depends on another one, for example an EcoItems item thats crafted with another EcoItems item, you can add `load-weight: <weight>`.
+However, if you have a config that depends on another one, for example an EcoItems item that's crafted with another EcoItems item, you can add `load-weight: <weight>`.
 All configs have a default load weight of 100, and it's loaded in ascending order, so a config with a load weight of 10 is loaded before a load weight of 20.